batdowg/cbs/CONTEXT.md

 - `pdf_path` stores the relative path `YYYY/session_id/filename.pdf`.
 Generation overwrites existing files atomically.
 - Download endpoint reads the stored path and serves the file; if the row or file is missing it returns `404` and logs `[CERT-MISSING]`.
 - Staff session detail pages left-join `certificates` on `(session_id, participant_id)` and link directly to `/certificates/<pdf_path>` for each participant with a stored path (no id-based proxy).
+- Learner and staff profile certificate listings resolve the current account's `participants` and join `certificates` on `participant_id`, linking to `/certificates/<pdf_path>` without recomputing filenames.
 - Older builds used `YYYY/<workshop_code>/…`; these paths are legacy.
 - Maintenance CLI `purge_orphan_certs` scans the certificates root and deletes files lacking a `certificates` table row.
 Filenames may vary; presence is determined by DB record.
 - `--dry-run` lists candidate paths and a summary without deleting.
 - In production, set `ALLOW_CERT_PURGE=1` to enable deletions.
 - One-off CLI `backfill_cert_paths` (run: `python manage.py backfill_cert_paths`) updates legacy `YYYY/<workshop_code>/…` rows when a `YYYY/session_id/…` file exists.
 Safe to skip if not needed.
 - Workshop line at 102 mm; date line at 83 mm in `d Month YYYY` using session end date.
-- Learner sees **My Certificates** only if they own ≥1 certificate.
+- Learner nav shows **My Certificates** only if they own ≥1 certificate; staff see **My Profile → My Certificates** only when they have certificates as participants.

 ---